corda/corda/docs/source/network-bootstrapper.rst

 .. note:: You can point to any existing bootstrapped corda network (this will have the effect of updating the associated network parameters file).

 #.
-Create a new public key to use for signing the java package namespace we wish to register:
+Create a new public key to use for signing the Java package namespace we wish to register:

     .. code-block:: shell